 It might seem like an easy option to treat a nanny as self-employed – no hassle with tax, no employer’s NI to pay.
-But both you and your nanny can run into trouble with HMRC if you don’t pay your nanny through payroll.
+However, both you and your nanny can run into trouble with HMRC if you don’t pay your nanny through payroll (PAYE).

-But as soon as you hire a nanny you become an employer and your nanny will be classed as a worker under HMRC rules.
-This means he or she is entitled to employee rights such as earning the National Minimum Wage, holiday pay, Statutory Sick Pay, workplace pension and so on and can’t be self-employed.
+As soon as you hire a nanny you become an employer and your nanny will be classed as an employee under HMRC employment status rules.
+This means he or she is entitled to employee rights such as earning the National Minimum Wage, Holiday Pay, Statutory Sick Pay, Workplace Pension and so on.

 A nanny is classed by HMRC as an employee because:

 - The nanny works regularly in exchange for a salary

 - The nanny has to do the work themselves and can’t get someone else to do it for them

 - The nanny is told what to do, when to work and how to work

 - The nanny works at an address specified by you